40 – Wrist Rotation and Formation of the Fist (Tekubi undō / Seiken no keisei)¶

 Purpose¶

-- mobilize the wrist joint (tekubi)
+- mobilize the wrist joint

 - strengthen the forearm and grip

-- develop correct seiken structure
+- develop correct seiken formation

-- improve stability in striking techniques
+- improve stability in striking

-- connect lower body (sanchin) with upper body
+- connect lower and upper body

-- straight wrist
+- straight wrist alignment

 - correct knuckle alignment

-- tension → relaxation
+- controlled tension and relaxation

 - stable sanchin base